bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 [Distinguished].
 On Curve 4Q these attacks take on the order of 2^120 group operations to compute a single discrete logarithm.
 The additional endomorphisms have large order, and so cannot be used to accelerate generic attacks.
+Quadratic fields are not affected by any of the index calculus attacks used over larger extension fields.

-Implementations MUST check that input points are on the curve and properly decompress.
+Implementations MUST check that input points properly decompress to points on the curve.
 Removing such checks may result in extremely effective attacks.
 The curve is not twist-secure: implementations using single coordinate ladders MUST validate points before operating on them.
 In the case of protocols that require contributory behavior,